What's the Difference Between a Carer and a Domiciliary Carer? - Surewise

 What Are a Domiciliary Carer’s Main Responsibilities?

-This type of care is tailored to meet the individual needs of people who prefer to stay in their own environment.
+This type of care is tailored to meet the individual needs of people who prefer to stay in their own environment but need some extra support.
 Key responsibilities include:

 • Providing tailored support that promotes independence.